 Know your target audience.

-Just as when you develop a new product you think about who the product is for, you should also consider who will read this brochure.
+Just as when you develop a new product you think about who the product is for, you should also consider who will read it.
 If an elderly population will read it, consider making the fonts bigger and bolder.
 If it’s aimed at the millennial population, consider the aesthetics most pleasing to millennials.
 This will ensure the greatest efficacy of the brochure.

 Make it easy to read.